 If you need a sip of the David Lynch weird brew we don’t get enough of these days, continue down the rabbit hole, and discover something new about one of America’s greatest filmmakers.

 Any fan of Twin Peaks knows if there's one thing David Lynch loves, it's a damn fine cup of coffee.
 Not only does the auteur admit to drinking anywhere from 10 to 20 cups a day, but he also started his own line of signature coffee: David Lynch Signature Cup.
-And if you're wondering if he has a personal brewing philosophy, he does: "Lots of people are doing really great things in coffee these days, but you have to find what works for you and you can instantly go to heaven."
+And if you're wondering if he has a personal brewing philosophy, he does: "Lots of people are doing really great things in coffee these days, but you have to find what works for you and you can instantly go to heaven."see more on Coffee

 Outside the world of film and television, David Lynch's greatest contribution to society may be the introduction of transcendental meditation to the lay person outside of the Los Angeles smog.
 Not only does he believe that meditation can cure humanity from the disease of stress, but he thinks it's the only way for a person to find true happiness and success.